dwarvesf/playground/Engineering/Introducing HTMX - Navigating the Advantages and Concerns.md

 - `hx-trigger` defines the condition for the event to be triggered.
 In this case, it will fire a GET request 500 milliseconds after key up event only if the input has been changed.
 - `hx-target` targets the element that will be inserted into by server response data.

 This example showcases how HTMX simplifies the creation of interactive user interfaces.
-It replaces the need for extensive JavaScript (or the need for React) code in various common UI techniques, including infinite scrolling, toasts, conditional rendering, loading indicators, error handling, paging, and [[WebSocket]] and SSE integration.
+It replaces the need for extensive JavaScript (or the need for React) code in various common UI techniques, including infinite scrolling, toasts, conditional rendering, loading indicators, error handling, paging, and [[WebSockets]] and SSE integration.
 HTMX offers a more streamlined approach to web development.
 [Explore more examples](https://htmx.org/examples/)

 ### The role of Javascript in Htmx
 While HTMX aims to minimize the need for JavaScript, it still provides a small set of APIs for interaction with HTMX.